Nebado/parser-of-goods/README.md

 ## Usage

 - Open your web client in localhost
-- Enter your specific url of website with category of products
+- Enter your specific URL of the website with the category of products
-- In order to start parsing, you need to fill fields, and for this you need to know tags, classes or id of the elements (name, price, etc).
+- To start parsing, you need to fill fields, and for this, you need to know tags,classes, or id of the elements (name, price, etc).

 ## Releases